Negative-light/PUBLIC_VUALT/GABC SS-Intro too World Views.md

 > The reason there are so many causalities among believers in spiritual warfare is that we have lost sight of the fact that we are in a perpetual state of warfare which demands constant alertness.
  \- Tony Evans *The Battle is the Lords* pg 36

-Now we need to counter the other worldviews and that is why we need the [[../Church|Church]] too teach us and lead us in a manner that is important and/or possible. [[]]
+Now we need to counter the other worldviews and that is why we need the [[../Church|Church]] too teach us and lead us in a manner that is important and/or possible. [[Col 2#8|Col 2:8]] highlights the need for us to keep each other from focusing on useless concepts and/or traditions.
+Though focused on the Spiritual beliefs of the Greco-Roman world today this applies too multiple schools of thought that face against Christianity, including Christian beliefs that provide no benefit and/or distract us from pushing forward the kingdom of God and/or any heresy like the one from the Colossian church.

+The big thing we need to consider is that Spiritual warfare is a battle of the mind and so we must keep what we let in and what we let build in our mind [[1 John 4#1|1 John 4:1-6]]

 # Future

+## Section 1
 The Start of the Battle
+The Methods of Battle
+The Battle Fronts
+The Counterattack
+## Section 2
+All About Angles